junxit/us-congress-bills-116/metadata.md

 - 2019-03-26 — Mr. Grijalva moved to suspend the rules and pass the bill.
 - 2019-03-26 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 21 (Roll no. 129). (text: CR H2813-2814)
 - 2019-03-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 21 (Roll no. 129).(text: CR H2813-2814)
+- 2019-03-27 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-03-28 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 48.